Boise-State-University-CS-121/template-cs121-activity1.2/README.md

 GUI will give you varying degrees of success.
 For guaranteed success, follow the instructions and use the Terminal.

+### Configure VS Code

+First, we need to configure VS Code to be useful for you.
+Open your settings: File -> Preferences -> Settings.

+1. In the search bar at the top, search for "disable".
+Check the setting Chat: Disable AI Features (the box should be checked next to "Disable and hide built-in AI features")
+2. In the search bar, search for "inline suggest".
+You'll have to look down the list, but find "Editor – Inline Suggest: Enabled" and uncheck the box (to disable it)

+### Find the terminal

-First, open the Terminal inside VSCode.
+Open the Terminal inside VSCode.
 To open the Terminal, look in the menu bar at the top of the window.
 Choose Terminal --> New Terminal.
 It should open at the bottom of the window.